-8 of 13 members responded: 5 in favour of the submission and the proposed wording by the Chair, 1 with comments and 2 disagreeing with the submission.
+8 of 13 members responded: 5 in favour of the submission, 1 with comments and 2 disagreeing with the submission.

 The one member in favour commented as follows:

 • I don't think the audible alarm is necessary if the installation has a regular maintenance staff.
 It would definitely aid in installations where this is not the case.